Service-Oriented Architectures and Web Services: Course Tutorial and Lab Notes: Lab Environment

 \file{.netbeans*}

 \file{.personalDomain*}

 (assuming no important data for you are saved there):

-\item In your real home directory create symbolic links (``shortcuts'') to the same NetBeans directories, so in case it all still goes to the group directory without impending your main quota:
+\item In your {\em real home directory} create symbolic links (``shortcuts'') to the same NetBeans directories now found in your group directiry you made earlier.
+This is just in case you launch NetBeans without redirecting the \api{HOME}, it still goes to the group directory without impending your main quota: